September 2023 Releases

 In this guide, we break down the new settings you need to understand, how adoption is likely to unfold, and the proactive steps your team should take now to preserve performance, starting with a stronger emphasis on multi-channel outreach and branded caller ID (BCID).

-With iOS 26, Apple is giving users more say in how they handle calls from numbers outside their contacts.
-The new Screen Unknown Callers setting introduces three pathways for inbound calls:
+With iOS 26, Apple is giving users greater control over how they manage calls from numbers not in their contacts.
+The new Screen Unknown Callers setting, which isn’t enabled by default, will likely see gradual adoption.
+It introduces three distinct options for handling inbound calls:

 For operations leaders, a few details are worth noting.
-The feature won’t be turned on by default, meaning adoption will build slowly.
 Apple isn’t providing transparency into whether a call was screened, silenced, or answered, so teams won’t be able to directly observe device-level outcomes.
 And while early testers have flagged reliability issues, experience suggests Apple will refine the feature over time.

 From a business perspective, iOS 26’s screening controls won’t overhaul the customer experience overnight, but they do represent a steady shift that enterprises must anticipate.